SolidFund/Solid-Fund-smart-contracts/CONTRIBUTING.md

-# Contributing to CrowdFund
+# Contributing to Solid Fund

-Thank you for your interest in contributing to the CrowdFund project!
+Thank you for your interest in contributing to the Solid Fund project!
 Contributions are highly encouraged and welcome.
 By contributing, you can help improve the project and make it more robust and useful for the community.

 Before contributing, please take a moment to review the guidelines and instructions below.